SolatoroboHacking/LibUtils/README.md

 ## What is currently unknown?
 There is currently no known method to change what action the player must repeat to unlock the books, though the number of repititions can be changed.
 It is also unknown if there is a way to bypass the three-section limit for each library book or change the total number of library books that exist.

-## What's still to come?
-This repository will eventually contain a companion utility to replace the library book text with arbitrary text.
-This will be accomplished with an adapted markdown language to designate section breaks.
-LibRipper will also eventually be able to export library files as either readable text (how it currently exports them) or into this markdown language for simpler modification.